 Solar energy is power from the sun's rays that reach Earth.
-Using photovoltaic cells made from silicon alloys, sunlight can be converted into other forms of energy, such as heat and electricity.
-Steam generators using thermal collectors to heat a fluid, such as water, sometimes convert even higher amounts of solar energy into electricity.
+Using photovoltaic cells made from silicon alloys, sunlight can be converted into other forms of energy, such as electricity.
+Chevron is exploring photovoltaic technologies to support the company's operations.

-Volatile oil prices have fueled interest in alternatives such as solar energy.
-Solar power can help alleviate capacity problems on local utility systems, especially during peak electricity demand periods.
-It also reduces greenhouse gas emissions by decreasing the use of electricity generated by fossil-fueled power plants.
+Volatile oil prices and environmental concerns have fueled interest in alternative energy sources.
+Solar power can help alleviate local utility systems' capacity problems, especially during peak electricity demand periods.
+It also reduces greenhouse gas emissions by decreasing the use of electricity generated by fossil fuel–based power plants.

 What Chevron Is Doing

 Chevron Technology Ventures (CTV) is a division of Chevron that identifies, evaluates and demonstrates emerging technologies.
-As solar technology advances, CTV is studying the latest methods that aim to harness the sun's energy.
+As solar technology advances, CTV is studying the latest methods.

-- In early 2011, CTV began operations at a 1-megawatt concentrating photovoltaic (CPV) solar facility at our molybdenum mine in Questa, New Mexico.
+CTV operates a 1-megawatt concentrating photovoltaic (CPV) solar facility at our former molybdenum mine in Questa, New Mexico.
 Approximately 175 solar panels are installed on 20 acres (.08 sq km), making it one of the largest CPV installations in the United States.